Finding setuid binaries on Linux and BSD

 mount: /bin/mount

 Another logical option is removing the bit from the system.
 For example when the system has no normal users, why allow any software to use special rights?
-With chmod u-s we can strip the setuid bit off the file permissions.
-Similarly chmod g-s will remove the setgid bit.
+With chmod we can strip this bit off.

 If you don’t want to alter your system yet, another option would be to add the system to a Linux audit rule.
 This way we can track the the usage of the file.